 Here are some reasons that I love SiteGround:

-- Different Plans To Fit Your Needs: I love that SiteGround has various shared hosting and even cloud hosting and dedicated servers for sites that need a little something extra.
-Check out the shared hosting options below.
-For the most post, these should be good for freelancers.
+Different Plans To Fit Your Needs: I love that SiteGround has various shared hosting and even cloud hosting and dedicated servers for sites that need a little something extra.

 I do want to say that Namecheap does offer hosting plans, but I cannot vouch for their hosting plans because I have only ever used them for domain names.